Michael York

-Michael York, OBE (born Michael Hugh Johnson; 27 March 1942) is an English film, television, and stage actor.
+Michael York, OBE (born Michael Hugh Johnson; 27 March 1942) is an English actor.
 After performing on stage with the Royal National Theatre, he had a breakthrough in films by playing Tybalt in Franco Zeffirelli's Romeo and Juliet (1968).
-His blond, blue-eyed boyish looks and English upper-class demeanour saw him play leading roles in several major British and Hollywood films of the 1970s.
+He played leading roles in several major British and Hollywood films, especially in the 1970s.

-His best known roles include Konrad Ludwig in Something for Everyone (1970), Geoffrey Richter-Douglas in Zeppelin (1971), Brian Roberts in Cabaret (1972), George Conway in Lost Horizon (1973), D'Artagnan in The Three Musketeers (also 1973) and its two sequels, Count Andrenyi in Murder on the Orient Express (1974), and Logan 5 in Logan's Run (1976).
+His most notable roles include Konrad Ludwig in Something for Everyone (1970), Geoffrey Richter-Douglas in Zeppelin (1971), Brian Roberts in Cabaret (1972), George Conway in Lost Horizon (1973), D'Artagnan in The Three Musketeers (also 1973) and its two sequels, Count Andrenyi in Murder on the Orient Express (1974), Logan 5 in Logan's Run (1976), and John the Baptist in Jesus of Nazareth (1977).
 In his later career, York found success as Basil Exposition in the Austin Powers film series (1997–2002).

-York is a two-time Emmy Award nominee, for the ABC Afterschool Special: Are You My Mother?
-(1986) and the AMC series The Lot (2001).
-In 2002, York received a star on the Hollywood Walk of Fame for his contributions to motion pictures.
-He was awarded the Order of the British Empire (OBE) at the 1996 Birthday Honours.
+York received a star on the Hollywood Walk of Fame and was also awarded the Order of the British Empire (OBE) at the 1996 Birthday Honours.

-Early life
+Early life and education

-York was born in Fulmer, Gerrards Cross, Buckinghamshire, son of Florence Edith May Chown, a musician, and Joseph Gwynne Johnson, a Llandovery-born Welsh ex-Royal Artillery British Army officer and businessman.
+Michael Hugh Johnson was born on 27 March 1942 in Fulmer, Gerrards Cross, Buckinghamshire, son of Florence Edith May Chown, a musician, and Joseph Gwynne Johnson, a Llandovery-born Welsh ex-Royal Artillery officer and businessman.
 York has an elder sister, Penelope Anne (born 1940) and younger twin sisters, Caroline and Bridget (born 1947); Bridget died a few hours after birth, according to York's autobiography.
 He was brought up in Burgess Hill, West Sussex.

-During his teenage years, York was educated at Bromley Grammar School for Boys, Hurstpierpoint College and University College, Oxford.
-He did some early acting at the community theatre Bromley Little Theatre, and was its president in 2014.
+York was educated at Bromley Grammar School for Boys, Hurstpierpoint College and University College, Oxford.
+He did some early acting at the community theatre Bromley Little Theatre (and later in 2014 became its president).
 This then led to his joining the National Youth Theatre, also performing with the Oxford University Dramatic Society and the University College Players.
 He began his career in a 1956 production of The Yellow Jacket.
 In 1959, he made his West End début with a small part in a production of Hamlet.